Didaktik: Didaktik M

-A 5.25-inch floppy disk drive, called D40, was introduced in 1992 and featured a "Snapshot" (see hibernation) button that allowed to store current memory contents on diskette.
+A 5.25-inch floppy disk drive, called D40, was introduced in 1992 and featured a "Snapshot" (see hibernation) button that stored the current memory contents on diskette.
 It was then possible to later load this memory image and continue the software from its previous state.

 A 3.5-inch floppy disk drive, called D80, was also introduced later in 1992, simultaneously to the release of the Didaktik Kompakt.

 Didaktik Kompakt

 The Didaktik Kompakt from 1992 was basically a Didaktik M with a built-in 3.5-inch 720 KB floppy drive and a parallel printer port.
+It also incorporated the internal updates of the previous Didaktik M revisions and added own minor updates (such as a redesigned motherboard, or addition of RGB SCART output).